kaliatech/website-kaliatech/content/blogposts/2022/20220311-webxr-tests.md

 ### WebXR Pros

 - No app installation is needed.
 A WebXR experience is delivered like any other website.
-- No 3rd party store, or side loading tools, is needed.
+- No 3rd party store or side loading tools needed.
 - Uses existing web development technologies and skills. i.e. JavaScript/TypeScript, Webpack/Vite/Rollup, Etc
-- Fast iteration is possible while being developed or updated.
-Something modern web developers might take for granted, but is a significant issue for most native development tools.
+- Fast iteration while developing and deployment updates can be immediate.
 - Cross-platform.
 Does not require device and platform specific builds.
 - Can be easier to reuse assets and UX between XR and non-XR experiences.